 Sophie Grace made her debut into this world today!
 She weighed 8 pounds 1 ounce and was 20" long!
 She is busy meeting her extended family.
-She is healthy and strong and appears to have lots of experience sucking her fingers.

 At the aforementioned quilt retreat my friend Jeanne and I made some bags in between our other projects.
 Making bags is what I call productive procrastination.
 Sometimes you just need to make something that doesn't take very long and gives you almost instant gratification.
 The eye glasses are just for perspective.